tudelft3d/pprepair/README.md

 ## How do I use pprepair?

-pprepair is a command-line program, which we provide as source code, together with makefiles for Mac and Linux.
+pprepair is a command-line program, which we provide as source code.
+It is very easy to compile it on Linux and Mac.
 We plan on offering binaries (including for Windows) in the future.

-To compile pprepair, you first need to install the free libraries [CGAL](http://www.cgal.org) and [OGR](http://www.gdal.org/ogr/).
+To compile pprepair, you first need to install the free libraries [CGAL](http://www.cgal.org) and [GDAL](http://www.gdal.org).
+[CMake](http://www.cmake.org) is highly recommended.
 Afterwards run:

+    $ cmake .
-    $ make -f filename
+    $ make
     $ ./pprepair -i inputfile -o outputfile -fix

 You can get all the options simply by running pprepair with no arguments